 An affiliate of the Roman Catholic Opus Dei organization, the Association for Cultural Interchange opened a dormitory and cultural center for women students, Bayridge Residence, at 395-397 Commonwealth.

 In September of 1966, 395 Commonwealth was added to the State Register for Historic Places.

 In March of 1971, the Association applied for (and subsequently received) permission to remodel the dormitories, including combining 395 Commonwealth and 397 Commonwealth into one building, with the address of 395 Commonwealth.

 In August of 1974, the Association for Cultural Interchange, Inc., changed its name to The Trimount Foundation, Inc. It continued to operate the Bayridge Residence and Cultural Center at 395 Commonwealth.

 In June of 1988, it applied for (and subsequently received) permission to build a 300 s.f. addition at the rear of the property allowing the extension of the existing chapel at 395 Commonwealth.

 In April of 2005, 395 Commonwealth was designated a National Historic Landmark in recognition of its standing as one of only three surviving examples of residential interiors designed by Louis Comfort Tiffany, and the sole example of an interior designed by him at the time the building was built, rather than as part of a remodeling.

-395-397 Commonwealth remained a dormitory in 2015, the Bayside Residence and Cultural Center, with the original 395 Commonwealth, the Ayer Mansion, open for public tours, lectures, and events, under the auspices of the Campaign for the Ayer Mansion, Inc., formed in 1998 to preserve the building.
+395-397 Commonwealth remained the Bayside Residence and Cultural Center in 2018, with the original 395 Commonwealth, the Ayer Mansion, open for public tours, lectures, and events, under the auspices of the Campaign for the Ayer Mansion, Inc., formed in 1998 to preserve the building.